OmarITx/Active-directory-basics/README.md

 - ✅ One Client Machine (C-1)
 - ✅ Custom Virtual Network & Resource Group

-This lab will later support:
+The next section of the lab will support:
 - Bulk user creation with PowerShell
 - Group Policy Object (GPO) management
 - Domain joining and testing